wiomoc/pretix-sumup-payment/README.rst

-Pretix Sumup Payment
+Pretix SumUp Payment
 ==========================

 This is a plugin for `pretix`_.

-Enables creditcard payments via Sumup
+Enables credit card payments via SumUp

 Development setup
 -----------------